VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Request Body:

-    -   'header': Idea's header/title.
+    -   `header`: Idea's header/title.
-    -   'description': Idea's description.
+    -   `description`: Idea's description.
-    -   'askedSum': The requested sum for the idea.
+    -   `askedSum`: The requested sum for the idea.
-    -   'userId': ID of the user associated with the idea.
+    -   `userId`: ID of the user associated with the idea.
-    -   'JSON' example:
+    -   `JSON` example:
         ```json
         {
             "header": "Header For Example",